richardOlson/Twitoff-rich-olson/README.md

 # About the App
 This repository contains an app built using flask and flask-sqlalchemy.
 This app allows the user to enter twitter users.
 The user can then enter a sample tweet, the app can then be used to predict which of the users would most likely have tweeted the sample tweet.

+Embeddings are built with Spacy.

 ## Instalation